 PET CT scan is a combination of positron emission tomography and computed tomography that helps to detect cancerous cells in the body.

-Frequently asked questions about PET CT Scan in Mumbai
+PET CT Scan Cost in Mumbai and Lab Details

 PET scan or positron emission tomography scan is a technology introduced in the year 2000.
 This technology is used primarily for the detection and monitoring of cancer while there are diagnostic uses for other diseases related to the heart and brain as well.